What Does Elope really mean?

 Is Eloping for Me?

 If you’re feeling stressed out by the thought of having a traditional wedding, you might want to ask yourself if eloping is for you.
-If you can’t seem to get passed the idea of leaving out a large group of friends and family, this might not be the right option for you.
+If you can’t seem to get past the idea of leaving out a large group of friends and family, this might not be the right option for you.
 However, if you and your partner are looking to have a day full of adventures with no distractions, eloping will be an amazing option for you.
-Any fans of The Office will remember Pam and Jim running away from their own wedding to have a private ceremony.
-We don’t want you feeling like that on your wedding day, and more often than not, your friends and family will be insanely supportive of your decision.
+Remember, define elope now means just making the whole day about your goals with your partner.

 Misconception 1: Couples elope because they don’t have the money for a big wedding